hardik1vaibhav/Netflix-Dashboard/README.md

 9. Genre
 10. Description

-I have made a powerful visualization which is giving insights about 2 broad categories i.e. Movies & TV Shows.
+I have made a powerful visualization that is giving insights into 2 broad categories i.e. Movies & TV Shows.
+The visualization is giving insights into the popularity of Movies &/or TV Shows in different countries, the Top 10 Genres, and Ratings.